-Therapists use DBT with patients to help them control and respond to negative emotions, behaviors and social interactions — such as destructiveness, impulsiveness and disconnection — before they lead to continuing substance use or relapse.
+Therapists use DBT with patients to help them control and respond to negative emotions, behaviors, and social interactions such as destructiveness, impulsiveness, and disconnection before they lead to continuing substance use or relapse.
 Often, individuals may respond to these negative impulses by self-medicating, which only creates additional problems for the user to overcome.
 However, once an individual learns how to control their emotions by practicing these techniques, they are much less likely to require drugs and alcohol to self-regulate themselves and feel good.

 Different variations of DBT exist.
 However, most versions of the therapy include the following three components, as will your DBT treatment at Bayview Recovery.
 Also, DBT treatments, like most recovery modalities, can be tailored to the individual needs of the client.
 The three primary components of DBT are:

-- Individual Therapy – This aspect focuses on improving your motivation, building skills and applying practices learned to specific situations.
+- Individual therapy – This aspect focuses on improving your motivation, building skills, and applying practices learned to specific situations.
 Sessions take place about once a week.

-- Skills Training – These sessions teach skills and provide opportunities for practice, enhancing your potential, competency, and confidence.
+- Skills training – These sessions teach skills and provide opportunities for practice, enhancing your potential, competency, and confidence.
 Skill-building classes also occur about once a week.

-- Therapist Consultation – The therapists providing treatment will also meet once per week to confer with one another confidentially and to strengthen and enhance the course of treatment offered to their clients.
+- Therapist consultation – The therapists providing treatment will also meet once per week to confer with one another confidentially and to strengthen and enhance the course of treatment offered to their clients.

 DBT also provides clients with additional strategies to combat substance abuse.
 For example, emotional regulation gives clients tools to change negative emotions or emotions they do not wish to feel.
 With interpersonal effectiveness, another DBT skill, clients learn how to say no. They also learn to ask for what they want and maintain their self-respect in healthy ways.
-They do so in ways which do not deteriorate their existing relationships.
+They do so in ways that do not deteriorate their existing relationships.
 When an individual uses these practices to control their emotions, thoughts, and behaviors, they can decrease their risk of returning to drug use and better sustain their long-term recovery.